rembold-data-engineering-master/HW4_IDE/README.md

 # Homework 4
-Enclosed within this repository is a `.sql` script that you can run to generate all the tables necessary for the assignment, as well as an image showing the relationships between the superheroes tables.
-Upload your final work back to this repository when finished!
+Enclosed within this repository are two templates for Problems 1 and 2, and then a `HW4.sql` script that you can run to generate all the tables necessary for the assignment.
+I've also included a copy of the image showing the relationships between the superheroes tables.
+Upload your final work inside the template files batk to this repository when finished!

-Due date: February 17, 2022
+Due date: October 6, 2022